Florida Senate Moves to Block Bans on Gas-Powered Leaf Blowers

 Additional time associated with electric-powered leaf blowers and higher costs associated with buying the new equipment will mean additional costs passed on to home and business owners, said Rodriguez in the this WINK News interview

-If you own an established lawn care, landscaping or tree service business in Florida or Georgia and would like to get a better understanding of the current market value of your company and steps you can take today to maximize that value, get in touch with a CII business advisor today.
+If you own an established commercial or residential lawn care, landscaping or tree service business in Florida or Georgia and would like to get a better understanding of the current market value of your company and steps you can take today to maximize that value, get in touch with a CII business advisor today.

 Scroll to Top